hungsu/hung.su/readme.md

 ## Methodology

 This project uses a Lean production methodology.
-That is, assets which are not served in the final product must be minimised, to focus on assets will be.
+That is, production of assets which are not served in the final product must be minimised, to focus on assets which will be.
 This means:

 * No separate project tracker
 * No separate wiki or documentation.
 All documentation will be in this readme, or in code comments
-* All prototyping/sketched assets will be saved here as part of documentation
-* All graphic source files (Icons, photos) will be saved here
 * Automated tests must be written, but kept to a minimum

 ## Hosting